Interview answer drill

 Trade-off or test tip

-Test cookie behavior in real browser flows: same-site navigation, cross-site redirect, embedded iframe context, and HTTPS-only environments to verify attributes behave as intended.
+Test cookie behavior in same-site navigation, cross-site redirect, embedded iframe context, and HTTPS-only environments to verify attributes behave as intended.

 Still so complicated?